CESNET/du-docs/docs/omero/omero.md

 The second option starts with database and it seems to be the Postgres database.
 Here, we are lucky because Kubernetes provide a Postgres operator for easy database deployment, see our [Operators](/docs/operators/postgres2.html) documentation.

+In all the commands below, replace the `[namespace]` with your own namespace name.

 ## Postgres

 The Postgres operator creates random passwords by default, but in this example, we will create an explicit password for the Postgres database.
 We will use `omero` as database user and some secret password e.g., `xxxpassword`.
 First, we need to create a secret with the name and the password.
 Both of them must be [base64](https://www.base64encode.org/) encoded.